helmholtz-analytics/heat/doc/source/getting_started.rst

 Getting Started
 ===============

-HeAT is a Python package for accelerated and distributed tensor computations.
+Heat is a Python package for accelerated and distributed tensor computations.
 Internally, it is based on `PyTorch <https://pytorch.org/>`_.
-Consequently, all operating systems that support Python and PyTorch also support a HeAT installation.
+Consequently, all operating systems that support Python and PyTorch also support a Heat installation.
 Currently, this list contains at least Linux, MacOS and Windows.
 However, most of our development is done under Linux and interoperability should therefore be optimal.

 Prerequisites
 -------------